mfem/web/src/gpu-tips-n-tricks.md

 const double *device_ptr = v.Read();
 const double *host_ptr = v.HostRead();
 ```

-A convenient class, `DeviceTensor<N,T>` is the only class that can be moved automatically between host and device.

 ## The MFEM_FORALL macro
 The idea behind the `MFEM_FORALL` macro is to have the same behavior as a `for` loop and hide all the specifics to devices.